JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 > "I'm not comfortable sharing my current employer's proprietary compensation information, and I know they wouldn't appreciate it if I did.
 I still work for them, and I'm just not comfortable sharing their proprietary information about how they pay people like me.
 I really don't have a specific number in mind for an expected salary, and I look forward to hearing what you suggest."

 So next time you're asked for your salary expectations in a job interview, use these word-for-word scripts to avoid disclosing that information and get back to the interview process.
 This strategy will leave the salary expectations question open longer, allowing you to impress them more so you have more leverage during your salary negotiation.

+### How to handle paper and online job applications

+Leave salary questions blank if possible.
+This will work for paper applications, and even for some online applications that don't check your entries before saving the form.

+But if you *must* fill in the fields that ask for current salary or expected salary, use fake numbers like "0" or "1" or "999999999".
+This will either move you along in the process, or prompt the recruiter to ask you for your salary expectations verbally (which you're prepared for).

+### What to do when they ask for W-2s or pay stubs from previous jobs

+Don't share them.
+This isn't any of their business.

+### What to say when recruiters ask for your salary expectations to save time

+They're either trying to save time, or they're trying to gather information to give them an advantage later on when you negotiate.
+If they're genuinely trying to save time, then this answer should get you through:

+> "It sounds like you're trying to qualify me for a salary range.
+If you want to tell me what that range is, I'm happy to tell you if it's in the ballpark."

+Keep these scripts handy—especially for phone interviews—and you'll avoid making the most common, extremely costly, salary negotiation mistake.

 {% include /drip_forms/interview-cheat-sheet.html drip_offer_plinko="optional" %}